 Tip (Nib) Type: .3mm Metal Clad

-❓Ergonomic – Well, this is personal preference.
-Some people may love the triangular design and others may hate it.
+❓Ergonomic – Well, this is a personal preference.
+Some people may love the ergonomic triangular design, and others may hate it.
 I personally didn’t mind, but I also don’t mind traditional round designs either.

-Smear test: The fineliner did smear if I ran my finger over it as soon as I finished writing.
+Smear test: The Staedtler fineliners did smear if I ran my finger over it as soon as I finished writing.
 It did smear quite a bit immediately after writing.
-However, after waiting 30 seconds the smearing was a lot less (but still there).
+However, after waiting 30 seconds, the smearing was a lot less (but still there).

 Dry Safe Test: I left the cap off of my fine liner pen for 48 hours.
 I didn’t notice any change in the ink quality or the nib.

 Ghosting Test: There was a bit of ghosting, the more I pushed down, the more you could see. *Results will vary depending on the type and quality of paper you use.